STOCKSCH 256 (290STC) (3 credits)

 - Understand an Indigenized, socio-history of Indigenous Food Systems.

-- Understand effects of rapid, ongoing settler-colonialism on Indigenous lands, health, knowledges and languages, and how Indigenous peoples are adapting, reclaiming and resurging their lifeways, e.g. Indigenous Food Sovereignty Movement.
+- Understand effects of rapid, ongoing settler-colonialism (including climate change) on Indigenous lands, health, knowledges and languages, and how Indigenous peoples are adapting, reclaiming and resurging their lifeways, e.g. Indigenous Food Sovereignty Movement.

 Week 1: Introduction to Indigenous Food Systems